What is health insurance for seniors?

 Some treatments may not be covered by Medicare, so this is where private health insurance may help you to get tailored care more quickly.

-- Review your policy regularly to ensure that it still meets your changing health and financial needs as you age
+- Review your policy regularly to ensure that it still meets your changing health and financial needs

 - Select a policy excess (the amount you pay when making a hospital related claim) that best suits your financial situation